kurator-dev/kurator/CONTRIBUTING.md

 Kurator aims to provide turnkey automation for multi-cluster application management in multi-cloud and hybrid cloud scenarios, and intended to realize multi-cloud centralized management, high availability, failure recovery and traffic scheduling.

-## Licences restrictions
+## Dependence Compliance

-Please ensure that you have read the [license-lint](/common/config/license-lint.yaml)

-It specifies that licenses listed in the "restrictions" section cannot be used in the kurator project.
-Licenses in the "reciprocal_licenses" section can be used but modifications are not permitted.

-If you need to use a license that is not included in either section, please open a [Pull Requests](https://github.com/kurator-dev/kurator/pulls) for discussion.
+If your contribution involves changes to dependencies, please read [dependence-compliance](community/compliance/dependence-compliance.md) first.
+It outlines the guidelines for managing dependencies within the kurator project.
+Following these guidelines is important to ensure your changes can be properly reviewed and merged.

 # Getting started